-- Asshole Victim: The back alley doctors who separated the two, plus one of Duane's neighbors who tries to rob his hotel room, and a guy in a movie theater who tries to steal Belial's basket.
+- Asshole Victim: The back alley doctors who separated the two, the twins' father, one of Duane's neighbors who tries to rob his hotel room, and a guy in a movie theater who tries to steal Belial's basket.

 - Conjoined Twins: Duane and Belial, until they were separated.

-- Rape as Drama: Belial rapes Sharon in the first film.
+- Rape as Drama: Belial rapes and kills Sharon.